noble-antwi/cybersecurity_projects/Monitoring and Detection Lab/README.md

 ![VnetConfiguration of pfsense](files/images/002pfSenseVmNetConfiguration.png)

-During the installation process, the first interface to show up in order to configure the rest of the interfaces indicated no IP address configuration for WAN (wan) with interface em0 .
+During the installation process, the first interface to show up in order to configure the rest of the interfaces indicated no IP address configuration for WAN (wan) with interface em0.
-Further research on my side showed that the WMware NAT servies running ont he host was stoped hence the insatance was not getting the WAN interface IP address which is the IP address it will use to access the internet.
+Further research on my side showed that the WMware NAT servies running ont he host was stoped hence the insatance was not getting the WAN interface IP address which is the IP. address it will use to access the internet.
 A restart of the Service in services resolves th issue.
 In th intial IP assigment. th Wan insterface has an IP ADDRESS OF 192.1868.114.10/24  WHICH IS THE FIRST ip i CONFIGURED IN vmware fOR nat TO ASSIGNT O THE FURST INSTANCE IN THE NETWORK..The configuration can be seen below.

 ![NATSetup](files/images/005NATSetup.png)

 ![StoppedService](files/images/003NATServiceStopped.png)

 ![pfSenseConfiguration](files/images/004InitialIPconfigurationofPfSense.png)